Akiren7/Road-Detection-Segmentation---Pytorch-UNet-Model/README.md

 To run this project, you need Python 3.8+ and the following libraries:

-   pip install torch torchvision Pillow numpy matplotlib
+   --pip install torch torchvision Pillow numpy matplotlib--

 ## Visual Results